olivierluethy/LinkedOut/README.md

 ## Description

-The LinkedIn Distraction Blocker is a Chrome extension designed to enhance your LinkedIn browsing experience by removing unwanted elements from the platform.
+The LinkedOut is a Chrome extension designed to enhance your LinkedIn browsing experience by removing unwanted elements from the platform.
 This extension specifically targets and removes the feed, news section, and various modules, providing a cleaner interface for users who want to focus on essential content.

 <div align="center">